 Radiation dose estimations are key for optimizing therapies.
-We studied the role of 124I-omburtamab (8H9) given intraventricularly in assessing the distribution and radiation doses before 131I-omburtamab therapy in patients with metastatic leptomeningeal disease and compared it with the estimates from cerebrospinal fluid (CSF) sampling.
-Methods: Patients with histologically proven malignancy and metastatic disease to the central nervous system or leptomeninges who met eligibility criteria for 131I-omburtamab therapy underwent immuno-PET imaging with 124I-8H9 followed by 131I-8H9 antibody therapy.
-Patients were imaged with approximately 74 MBq of intraventricular 124I-omburtamab via an Ommaya reservoir.
-Whole-body PET images were acquired at approximately 4, 24, and 48 h after administration and analyzed for dosimetry calculations.
+We studied the role of 124I-Omburtamab (8H9) given intraventricularly in assessing the distribution and radiation doses prior to 131I-Omburtamab therapy in patients with metastatic leptomeningeal disease and compared it to the estimates from cerebrospinal fluid (CSF) sampling.
+Methods: Patients with histologically proven malignancy and metastatic disease to the central nervous system or leptomeninges who met eligibility criteria for 131I-Omburtamab therapy underwent immunoPET imaging with 124I-8H9 followed by 131I-8H9 antibody therapy.
+Patients were imaged with ~74 MBq of intraventricular 124I-Omburtamab via an Ommaya reservoir.
+Whole-body PET images were acquired at ~4, 24, and 48 h post-administration and analyzed for dosimetry calculations.
 Peripheral blood and CSF samples were obtained at multiple time points for dosimetry estimation.
 Results: Forty-two patients with complete dosimetry and therapy data were analyzed.
-124I-omburtamab PET-based radiation dosimetry estimations revealed mean (±SD) absorbed dose to the CSF for 131 I-8H9 of 0.62 \pm 0.40 cGy/MBq, compared with 2.22 \pm 2.19 cGy/MBg based on $^{124}\text{I-omburtamab}$ CSF samples and 1.53 \pm 1.37 cGy/MBg based on 131I-omburtamab CSF samples.
-The mean absorbed dose to the blood was 0.051 ± 0.11 cGy/MBq for 124 I-omburtamab samples and 0.07 ± 0.04 cGy/MBg for 131 I-omburtamab samples.
-The effective whole-body radiation dose for 124I-omburtamab was 0.49 ± 0.27 mSv/MBq.
-The mean whole-body clearance half-time was 44.98 ± 16.29 h.
-Conclusion: PET imaging with 124I-omburtamab antibody administered intraventricularly allows for noninvasive estimation of dose to CSF and normal organs.
-High CSF-to-blood absorbed-dose ratios are noted, allowing for an improved therapeutic index to leptomeningeal disease and reduced systemic doses.
+124I- Omburtamab PET-based radiation dosimetry estimations revealed mean (+ standard deviation) absorbed dose to the CSF for 131I-8H9 of 0.62±0.40 cGy/MBq, compared to 2.22±2.19 cGy/MBq based on 124I-Omburtamab CSF samples, and 1.53±1.37 cGy/MBg based on 131I-Omburtamab CSF samples.
+The mean absorbed dose to the blood was 0.051±0.11 cGy/MBq for 124I-Omburtamab samples and 0.07±0.04 cGy/MBq for 131I-Omburtamab samples.
+The effective whole-body radiation dose for 124I-Omburtamab was 0.49±0.27 mSv/MBq.
+The mean whole-body clearance half time was 44.98±16.29 h.
+Conclusion: PET imaging with 124I-Omburtamab antibody administered intraventricularly allows for noninvasive estimation of dose to CSF and normal organs.
+High CSFto-blood absorbed-dose ratios are noted, allowing for improved therapeutic index to leptomeningeal disease and reducing systemic doses.
 PET imaging-based estimates were less variable and more reliable than CSF sample-based dosimetry.